Scorptech/milestonetwo/README.md

 -   [Simen Daehlin](https://www.github.com/Eventyret) originally suggested using chartjs after informing me that D3 charts were not responsive.

--   Bootstap and CSS Coding ideas came from [MD Bootstrap](https://mdbootstrap.com)
+-   Some bootstap and CSS Coding ideas came from [MD Bootstrap](https://mdbootstrap.com)

 ### Content